mattyschell/cscl-migrate/doc/bigpicture.md

     Not sure on this.

-6. Is the "FGDB" at the bottom of the diagram the cscl file geodatabase replica?
+6. Is the "FGDB" at the bottom of the diagram (refers to an old diagram) the cscl file geodatabase replica?
 Or is this something new? ("Remove Class Ext" = not replica, right?)

     It is a new file geodatabase created  in this workflow.